-Thank you for your interest in studying with the Taronga Training Institute in 2016.
+Thank you for your interest in studying with the Taronga Training Institute.
 By completing this application you acknowledge the following conditions:

 1. Your application will be evaluated and if you are successful, you will be offered a position in the Certificate III in Captive Animals with the Taronga Training Institute.

 2. Commercial course fees can be paid in full or in two equal instalments.
 The first instalment is due within two weeks of the offer being made.
 The second instalment is payable approximately 6 months later.
 Any students awarded a Smart and Skilled subsidised position will be required to pay the student component of fees upon acceptance of a position in the course.

 3. The completion of your application does not constitute enrolment in the course.
 All applications will be reviewed based on eligibility and merit.
 Applicants deemed most suitable, based on their response to the selection criteria questions contained within the application will be invited to attend aninterview approximately 4 - 6 weeks after applications close.
 You may withdraw your application at any stage, prior to being offered/accepting a position.

 4. You understand that if you are successful in being offered a position in the course in Sydney, you will be assigned to one day per week of practical placement.
 Practical days will start as early as 6.30am and finish by 4pm.
 Classroom lessons will be held weekly from 4pm - 8pm.